RichardoC/kube-audit-rest/examples/full-elastic-stack/README.md

 # Example - Running kube-audit-rest and ingesting events into elastic search

 After following this example, you will have an elastic search cluster running, with all creation/mutation events (except the limitations listed in the readme of this repo) being ingested into that cluster using vector.
-You'll also have configuration that drops an
+You'll also have configuration that drops the data field of secrets so that they aren't logged.

 You'll be able to navigate around in kibana and get a feel for the schema used, and what is available form this tool.